khaors/geocompr/main.md

 ## Static maps

+Static maps are the most common type of visual output from Geocomputation.
-Static maps are fixed images that can be included in printed outputs or published online.
+They are fixed images that can be included in printed outputs or published online.
-The majority of maps contained in this book are static maps saved as `.png` files, as opposed to interactive maps which are exclusively for publication online (the are covered in section \@ref(interactive-maps)).
+The majority of maps contained in this book, for example, are static maps saved as `.png` files (interactive maps are covered in section \@ref(interactive-maps)).

-The generic `plot()` function is often the fastest way to create a static maps from vector and raster spatial objects, as demonstrated in sections \@ref(basic-map) and \@ref(basic-map-raster).
+The generic `plot()` function is often the fastest way to create static maps from vector and raster spatial objects, as demonstrated in sections \@ref(basic-map) and \@ref(basic-map-raster).
 Sometimes the simplicity and speed of this approach to producing static maps is sufficient, especially during the development phase of a project: when using R interactively to understand a geographic dataset, you will likely be the only person who sees them.
 The base R approach is also extensible, as illustrated in Chapter [14](https://www.stat.auckland.ac.nz/~paul/RG2e/chapter14.html) of *R Graphics* [@murrell_r_2016], allowing detailed control over graphical parameters provided by `plot()` and the **grid** package.